 When you sign up for a student loan—whether federal or private—you’ll also sign up for a certain repayment plan.
-Options will vary loan to loan.
+Options will vary from loan to loan.
 As time goes on, you may find that the monthly payments are too high, or that you’d save more money on a different plan.
 So it begs the question: is it possible to change student loan repayment plans?

 Can You Change Your Student Loan Repayment Plan?